austingtucker437/packet-tracer-static-routing-lab/README.md

 # Conclusion

-This lab demonstrates how to build and configure a routed two-LAN network in Cisco Packet Tracer using static routes.
-After resolving interface issues and verifying routing tables, full communication between all devices was successfully achieved.
+This lab demonstrates how to design, build, and configure a two-LAN network in Cisco Packet Tracer using static routing.
+After resolving interface issues and verifying routing tables, full communication between all devices across both LANs was successfully achieved.

 ---